 - Little libraries in various parts of Town.

-- Beautification efforts throughout Town.
+- Beautification efforts throughout Town, such as community gardens.

 - Pedestrian safety enhancements, including signage and crosswalks.